sgtbelly/lab-01/README.md

 * Write a test the expects the greet module to return `'hello world'`
   * This should happen when invoked with `'world'` as the first argument

-### Stretch Goals
-* Refactor the arithmetic module to support multiply and divide (be careful to not divide by zero!)
-* Refactor the arithmetic module to allow for an array of params so that you can do deeper calculations

 ### Documentation
 In your README.md file, describe the exported values of each module defined in your `lib` directory.
 Every function description should include it's airty (expected number of parameters), the expected data for each parameter (data-type and limitations), and the expected output behavior (for both valid and invalid use).
 Feel free to include any additional information that you would like.